Reductive quotients of klt singularities

 here, one should note that $\mathbb{K}[G]^{U_P}$ is finitely generated by~\cite{Gro83}.
 Theorem~\ref{introtm:reductive-quot} will imply the claim once we know that the variety $\mathrm{Spec}(\mathbb{K}[G]^{U_P})$ is of klt type.
 However, as discussed in \cite[Lem.~3.7, Rem.~5.6]{Has12}, it is even factorial with rational singularities; see also \cite[Sect.~3, claim II]{Gro89}.
 In particular, $\mathbb{K}[G]^{U_P}$ has canonical Gorenstein singularities, so we are done. \end{proof}

-\begin{remark}{\em As the above proof shows, if $X=V$ and if the reductive factor group $L$ in the Levi decomposition of $P$ is semisimple, then \cite[Thm.~II.3.17]{AGIV} applies one more time to show that $G\cdot V$ has in fact canonical Gorenstein singularities. } \end{remark}
+\begin{remark}{\em In the special case that $X$ equals the whole of $V$ and under the additional assumption that the reductive factor group $L$ in the Levi decomposition of $P$ is semisimple, in the above proof we may apply \cite[Thm.~II.3.17]{AGIV} to show that $G \cdot X = G\cdot V$ has in fact canonical Gorenstein singularities. } \end{remark}